 Spoiler alert — it’s here.

 So this is all pretty and sleek, but here’s where I hit some roadblocks.
 Using the out-of-the-box settings, I was only able to connect to the three preset servers — downloads, speed, and browsing.
-Trying to connect anywhere else would result in error saying the network authentication failed.
+Trying to connect anywhere else would result in an error saying the network authentication failed.

 After some quick Googling, though, I found the culprit.
 NordVPN is supposed to automatically use the “recommended protocol” for the servers you’re trying to connect to, but for some reason that wasn’t working for me.
 NordVPN’s resources suggested instead connecting using an OpenVPN protocol.
 Once I switched to that — it was smooth sailing.
 It was a little frustrating, but it’s a forgivable transgression.